Chapter 1

 1.12 Object Streams

-PDF 1.5 introduced a new mechanism for storing objects to save space: object streams. by default, cpdf will preserve object streams in input files, creating no more.
+PDF 1.5 introduced a new mechanism for storing objects to save space: object streams. by default, Cpdf will preserve object streams in input files, creating no more.
 To prevent the retention of existing object streams, use -no-preserve-objstm:

 cpdf -no-preserve-objstm in.pdf -o out.pdf